susg/check-result/README.md

 ###Run the program :
 To run the program , get into the directoy and type in terminal :
-<b>python result.py</b>
+<b>python check_result.py</b>

 ###Check the result :
 A text file will be created in the same directory.
 Name of the file will be displayed as output.

-####As of now the program does not throws an error if the semester result is not out.
-Work is still in progress
+####The program provides the option to view one result or your entire batch's result.
+You need to select the appropiate option.
+####Checking single result displays the output in the terminal itself while for others it creates a text file.